wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Aggregate Initialization {#agg-init}

-The leader begins aggregation by splitting each client Report into "report shares", one for each helper:
+The leader begins aggregation by splitting each client Report into "report shares", one for each helper.
+The leader then chooses which of these shares to include in a single aggregation flow.
+This is referred to as the candidate share set.
+All chosen shares in this set MUST pertain to the same PPM task.
+A single report share is encoded as follows:

 ~~~
 struct {
   Nonce nonce;
   Extension extensions<0..2^16-1>;
   HpkeCiphertext encrypted_input_share;
-} InputReportShare;
+} ReportShare;
 ~~~

-The leader then chooses which of these shares to include in a single aggregation flow.
-All chosen shares MUST pertain to the same PPM task.

-Once this set of report shares is identified, the leader extracts its own report shares and computes the initial preparation state.
-To do this, the leader aggregator attempts to decrypt its input share.
-It starts by looking up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
+Once the set of report shares is identified, the leader decrypts its own input shares and computes the initial preparation state.
+To do this, the leader starts by looking up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
 If not found, then it MUST remove the report share from the set.
 Otherwise, it decrypts the payload with the following procedure:

 ~~~
 context = SetupBaseR(encrypted_input_share.enc, sk, task_id ||